vpoupet/GameBoy/README.md

 ## Getting Started

 The emulator is supposed to be run in a browser.
-An up to date *webpack* version is hosted on [this project's Github pages page](https://vpoupet.github.io/GameBoy/).
+It can be opened directly from [this project's Github pages link](https://vpoupet.github.io/GameBoy/).

 ### Prerequisites

-There are no prerequisites to run the project as it can be directly opened [in a browser](https://vpoupet.github.io/GameBoy/).
+There are no prerequisites to run the project as it can be directly opened in a browser either from [github pages](https://vpoupet.github.io/GameBoy/) or by opening the page `index.html` from a web server (because of cross origin requests, it cannot be opened as a local file).

-### Installing

-All the JS code is in the `/src` directory.
-The file `/index.html` executes the script `/dist/main.js` that should be produced by *webpack*.

 ## Running the tests